cert-manager/website/content/training/istio-knative.md

 ## Participant level
-Participants should have used Kubernetes and deployed some simple applications, rolling Dockerfiles manually or with some kind of service.To get the most out of the day participants must bring their own laptop, with a development environment ready to use.
+Participants should have used Kubernetes and deployed some simple applications, rolling Dockerfiles manually or with some kind of service.
+To get the most out of the day participants must bring their own laptop, with a development environment ready to use.